-The MCO must inform the enrollee of the information that is available through application program interfaces (APIs) and how to access such information.
-The information available through APIs shall include, but shall not be limited to, the information required by 42 CFR 438.242(b)(5).
+The MCO must inform the enrollee of the information that is available through application programming interfaces (APIs) and how to access such information.
+The information available through APIs shall include, but shall not be limited to, the information required 42 CFR 431.60.